WikipediaLibrary/TWLight/README.md

 ## Quick setup notes for Debian Servers

+Make sure that `/data/project/<environment>` exists.
+On WMF servers, this is provided by setting `mount_nfs: true` in the instance Hiera configuration.

 If you are feeling trustworthy, go ahead and pipe our script directly into a root shell on your server.
 What's the worst that could happen?

-`bash -c "$(curl -fsSL https://raw.githubusercontent.com/WikipediaLibrary/TWLight/production/bin/debian_swarm_deploy.sh)"`
+`sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/WikipediaLibrary/TWLight/production/bin/debian_swarm_deploy.sh)"`

 You should at least check the source at [bin/debian_swarm_deploy.sh](bin/debian_swarm_deploy.sh)